 Drone and Model Images Highlight the Overall Changes

 Model and drone images below highlight the significant investments and changes that the Club has made since 2022, with a total investment in court and clubhouse improvements that will have exceeded £340,000 by the end of 2026.
-The investment has been funded by the growth in the club’s membership that has risen by nearly 70%, from 305 in 2021 to a current membership of 515, including 182 juniors and 333 adults.
+The investment has been funded by the growth in the club’s membership that has risen by nearly 70%, from 305 in 2021 to a current membership of over 500 in 2026.